syncfusion-content/windowsforms-docs/WindowsForms/currencyedit/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion CurrencyEdit for WindowsForms
-description: overview
+description: An introduction about CurrencyEdit control which is combination of  CurrencyTextBox control and a button to provide a drop-down calculator.
 platform: WindowsForms
 control: CurrencyEdit
 documentation: ug